WRPI: Unification

-Moving To FM
+Move to FM

-Without a broadcast tower, or industry grade equipment, WRPI had a meager broadcast range.
-In many cases, signals could not reach to certain portions of the college campus.
-In 1956, the station proposed a move to FM broadcasting, in order to take advantage of its high fidelity capabilities.
+Without a broadcast tower or industry-grade equipment, WRPI had a meager broadcast range.
+In many cases, signals could not reach some parts of the college campus.
+In 1956, the station proposed a move to FM broadcasting, to take advantage of its high-fidelity capability.
 On December 4, 1957, the FCC approved WRPI to begin broadcasting on 91.5 FM, where it continues to broadcast today.
 This accompanied the construction of a 30 ft tower, extending the range of the station to nearly all of Troy, Albany, and Schenectady.

-Growth And Evolution
+Growth and evolution

-As opposed to contemporary FM radio stations at the time, WRPI found itself as the sole popular music broadcaster in the area.
-In 1967, the station switched to a progressive rock themed station, abandoning its former free form radio status.
+Differing from FM radio stations of the time, WRPI found itself the sole broadcaster of popular music in the area.
+In 1967, the station switched to a progressive rock-themed station, abandoning its former free-form radio status.
 In addition, WTEN-TV donated a 606 ft radio tower in North Greenbush, New York, which is still used by the station today.
 This move increased broadcast strength from 750 watts to 10,000 watts.
-WRPI thus abandoned use of AM signals and extended range to cover large swaths of New York as well as some areas in Vermont and Massachusetts.
+WRPI abandoned use of AM signals and extended range to cover large swaths of New York as well as some areas in Vermont and Massachusetts.

-The Station Today
+The station today

-During the mid 1970s, as other FM rock and roll radio stations began to form, WRPI made the decision to revert to their former free form radio format.
-In addition, the station established their studio in the basement of RPI's Darren Communications Center, where it has remained through the decades.
-The station continues to be completely student run, allowing virtually anyone to receive training, and potentially broadcast on a time slot.
+During the mid-1970s, as other FM rock-and-roll radio stations began to form, WRPI made the decision to revert to their former free-form radio format.
+In addition, the station established their studio in the basement of RPI's Darren Communications Center, where it has remained ever since.
+The station continues to be completely student-run, allowing virtually anyone to receive training, and potentially broadcast on a time slot.
 In addition to broadcasting on 91.5 FM, the station may also be listened to over the internet.

+Outage 2024

+WRPI (91.5 FM) went off the air in April 2024 due to storm damage to their transmitter tower.
+As of August 30, 2024, the station was broadcasting again at a lower power.
+This returned to full power on November 6, 2024.

+WRPI's webstream was offline February through June 2024.

+When the website returned, it served as a minimal homepage with a webcast player.
+The website only responded to http; old https links and shortcuts to it were broken.
+As of February 6, 2024, https links returned, and the website was updated with a new look.